greatdragonian/T0k3n/README.md

 ### `allowance(address owner, address delegate)`

-Returns the remaining allowance of T0k3n that the delegate can spend on behalf of the owner.
+Public view that returns the remaining allowance of T0k3n that the delegate can spend on behalf of the owner.

 ### `transferFrom(address owner, address buyer, uint numTokens)`

-Transfers a specified number of T0k3n from the owner's account to the buyer's account, given that the sender has been approved to spend on behalf of the owner.
+Public function that transfers a specified number of T0k3n from the owner's account to the buyer's account, given that the buyer has been approved to spend on behalf of the owner.

 ## Events